 The District participates in the New York State and Local Employees' Retirement System (ERS).
 This is a cost-sharing multiple-employer retirement system.
 The System provides retirement benefits as well as death and disability benefits.
 The net position of the System is held in the New York State Common Retirement Fund (the Fund), which was established to hold all net assets and record changes in plan net position allocated to the System.
 The Comptroller of the State of New York serves as the trustee of the Fund and is the administrative head of the System.
 System benefits are established under the provisions of the New York State Retirement and Social Security Law (RSSL).
 Once a public employer elects to participate in the System, the election is irrevocable.
 The New York State Constitution provides that pension membership is a contractual relationship and plan benefits cannot be diminished or impaired.
 Benefits can be changed for future members only by enactment of a State statute.
-The District also participates in the Public Employees' Group Life Insurance Plan (GLIP), which provides death benefits in the form of life insurance.
+The District also participates in the Form of life insurance.
 The System is included in the State's financial report as a pension trust fund.
 That report, including information with regard to benefits provided, may be found at www.osc.state.ny.us/retire/publications/index.php or obtained by writing to the New York State and Local Retirement System, 110 State Street, Albany, NY 12244.